Cleaning and Preservation of Coins - A Complete Guide

 Silver Alloys:

 Silver coins always consist of silver alloys.
-Chemical action occurs on the non-silver
+Chemical action occurs on the non-silver alloy constituents; the higher the proportion of these, the more severe the effects.
+Silver is chiefly alloyed with copper.
+Alloys with nickel are not possible.

-Natural changes in silver and its alloys:
+Natural changes in Silver and its alloys:

-• Silver does not combine naturally with
+• Silver does not combine naturally with oxygen, and thus it forms no oxides.

 • Horn Silver, silver chloride (AgCl), is another salt formed by silver via combination of hydrogen chloride (HCl) in the ground with the metal.
 Horn silver forms a yellowish, gray to brown, and violet coating of varying thickness and is usually bumpy and fissured.